Jacqui87/person-management-extension/README.md

 # Person Manager Application

-A full-stack web application designed for managing person records with secure user authentication and role-based access control.
-This app enables admin users to view and manage all person records and regular users to view and edit their own profiles.
-It features comprehensive validation, filtering, department and role management, and a responsive, user-friendly UI.
+A full-stack web application for managing Parliament person records with React and ASP.NET Core.

+This app supports secure user authentication and role-based access control.
+Admin users can manage all person records; regular users can view and update their own profiles.
+Features include validation, filtering, department and role management, and a responsive UI.

 # Project Evolution

-This project originated from the [UK Parliament's product-senior-developer-home-exercise](https://github.com/ukparliament/product-senior-developer-home-exercise) starter repository and has been extended significantly into a production-ready React and ASP.NET Core 7 application — demonstrating robust architectural patterns, security best practices, and polished implementation.
+This project originated from the [UK Parliament's product-senior-developer-home-exercise](https://github.com/ukparliament/product-senior-developer-home-exercise) and has been extended toward a production-ready React and ASP.NET Core 7 application.

 Key extensions include:

-- Full JWT-based authentication and authorization
+- JWT-based authentication and authorization
 - Role-based access control separating admin and user privileges
 - Advanced search and filtering for person records
-- Rich department and role management integrated end-to-end
+- Department and role management
-- Comprehensive frontend form validation via Formik and Yup
+- Frontend validation (Formik + Yup)
-- FluentValidation-based backend validation with error propagation
+- Backend validation (FluentValidation)
-- RESTful API design with clear separation of concerns
+- RESTful API built with ASP.NET Core 7
+- Frontend API calls via Axios
+- Inline error display
-- Integration of Material UI and responsive design for better UX
+- Responsive design with Material UI
-- Modern frontend tooling with Vite and TypeScript for faster builds and type safety
-- Extensive error handling with inline, user-friendly messages
-- Development and debugging workflows supporting both frontend and backend concurrently
+- Maintainable code structure

 # Table of Contents